 If the answer is “yes”, then I might have a good story idea.
 This means my story offers unique insights into an attraction or destination that you can't find on Wikipedia.

-Always do your research and collect information on what makes your destination interesting and unique.
-Take a large step beyond general travel when you’re looking for a unique angle.
+Always do your research and collect information about what makes your destination interesting and unique.
+Look beyond "general travel" topics when you’re looking for a unique angle.

 One of the ways I sell story ideas is to find unique angles that focus on a variety of travel genres that interest me.
 There are a wide variety to choose from.
-I recommend you write in as many travel genres as possible.
+I recommend you write in as many genres as possible.

 Some common travel story themes also tend to sell well.
 For example, travel articles that focus on "the five best" things that a place has to offer.
 Roundup stories can often reap good rewards too.
-Other travel writing themes include things like luxury travel, adventure travel, wine, beer and food, to name just a few.
+Other travel writing themes include luxury travel, adventure travel, and wine, beer and food, also sell well.

 Many of my freelance writer friends tell me they have difficulty coming up with multiple angles and selling story ideas about one place.
 Even on press trips, most writers show up with only one assignment.

 This breaks my heart!
 So many opportunities to get published are being overlooked.
 Money is left on the table.

-Other writers try to fit too many themes into one story.
+Writers try to fit too many themes into one story.
+Pitch different stories to different markets.
 For example, an article about the wine and food in a region appeals to a different market than a story about golfing at the same destination.
-Pitch different stories to different markets.

 Many of the best story ideas come from writing about your personal interests and passions.
 Anything that interests you will result in an article that has more meaning, more emotion and a deeper level of knowledge to share with your readers.
-It’s also likely to open up more outlets to sell your story.
+Writing about your interests and passions will open up more outlets to sell your stories.